Blastaar: Publication history

-Blastaar first appeared in Fantastic Four #62 (May 1967), and was created by Stan Lee and Jack Kirby.
+Blastaar debuted in Fantastic Four #62 (May 1967), created by Stan Lee and Jack Kirby.

+He appeared in the 2016 Spider-Man/Deadpool series.

 Fictional character biography

 Blastaar is a member of an alien race known as the Baluurians, of the planet Baluur in the Negative Zone (in Sector 56-D, as charted by Reed Richards).
 He ruled the Baluurians as their monarch ruthlessly until his subjects rebelled and rose against him.
 Blastaar was deposed as monarch, and became a Negative Zone outlaw.
 Blastaar was locked up in a special containment suit and set adrift in outer space in the Negative Zone.
 When he broke loose he sighted Reed Richards, who had been trapped in the Negative Zone as well and followed him and Triton back to Earth.
-He fought with the Sandman and Reed Richards' group of superheroes, the Fantastic Four but was driven back to the Negative Zone by Mister Fantastic.
+He fought with the Sandman and Richards' group of superheroes, the Fantastic Four, but was driven back to the Negative Zone by Mister Fantastic.

-Over the following years Blastaar would repeatedly return to Earth to attempt to conquer it and fight the Fantastic Four many times, as well as the Avengers, Thor and other superheroes.
+Over the following years, Blastaar would repeatedly return to Earth to attempt to conquer it and fight the Fantastic Four many times, as well as the Avengers, Thor and other superheroes.

 Blastaar went into a coma at one point, but was revived by Professor Paxton Pentecost and became an unwilling servant of Pentecost.
 Blastaar was forced to battle the Human Torch and the Hulk.
 He was defeated and imprisoned in adamantium and sunk into the Atlantic Ocean.
 Blastaar was later freed from his adamantium prison, and battled the Inhumans.

 Blastaar later made his first alliance with Annihilus, another conqueror living in the Negative Zone.
 Blastaar utilized the Super-Adaptoid in an attempt to regain the throne of Baluur.
 He was opposed by his wife Nyglar, who summoned the Thing and the Avengers to thwart Blastaar and his allies.
 Blastaar later did regain the throne of Baluur and started to conquer Negative Zone, only opposed by Annihilus.
 Blastaar led a fleet of warships to conquer Earth, and captured Reed Richards.
 Blastaar freed Annihilus in an attempt to prevent the Fantastic Four from thwarting his conquest of Earth.
 Blastaar and Annihilus battled, however.
 Blastaar was betrayed by his subordinate, Tanjaar, and paralyzed.

 Blastaar was later discovered in the Negative Zone by the Eternals.
-He overthrew the Eternals, but was then defeated by the Avengers and remanded to custody of the Eternals.
+He overthrew the Eternals, but was then defeated by the Avengers and imprisoned by the Eternals.

 Annihilus and Blastaar have teamed up at times, but usually they are fierce enemies.
-Blastaar's son, Burstaar, has helped his father, but has his own ambitions and allied himself with the Kree.
+Blastaar's son, Burstaar, has helped his father, but has his own ambitions and allied with the Kree.

 Annihilation

-Blastaar was seen with the Spaceknights, aiding Nova's attempt to assassinate Annihilus.

-Blastaar also appeared in the opening pages of Annihilation: Conquest #1.
-Blastaar is seen leading a group of Kree soldiers against the Phalanx, but the group is defeated and Blastaar is captured.
-The Phalanx interrogates Blastaar, and continue to torture him until he apparently dies when he doesn't say a word.
-This death appears to be simply a hibernation that Blastaar can reverse, which he has used to fool the Phalanx temporarily.
+In Annihilation: Conquest, Blastaar is kidnapped and tortured by the Phalanx, who believe that they killed him.
+In reality, he entered a death-like state of hibernation that he used to fool them.